Shopaholic and Sister: Plot synopsis

 Becky's parents arrive with big news.
 They explain that they did not want to tell Becky initially until she settled down, but she has a half-sister from a previous relationship of her father's, a woman named Marguerite - and whose name is Jessica Bertram, nicknamed "Jess".
 Becky is ecstatic - she claims that she has felt a hole in her life and has always wanted a sister.
 She imagines going shopping together, enjoying girls' nights in, and having a new best friend to replace Suze.
 However, when Becky meets Jess for the first time, she is disappointed right away.
 It turns out that Jess is studious, thrifty, and a bit standoffish.
 Jess tries to encourage Becky to save money, but Becky can't comprehend why Jess does not want to do anything fun.
 When Becky overhears Luke saying that she is hard to live with, she is shocked and thinks that her marriage is falling apart.
+When Becky asks her parents about it, they reassure her it's her and Luke's first row that all newlywed couples go through and everything will be fine.
+It does little to reassure her because she also is worried about her lack of bond with Jess.

 Jess and Becky suffer a falling-out when they realize they have nothing in common.
 She also suffers one with Luke when he discovers that she had arranged a meeting for him to see Nathan Temple, whom he's not happy about seeing, and the fact Becky had gotten an Angel handbag.
 Both spend a few days arguing as he reveals that he thinks Jess is more helpful than she is because he's been trying to win over Arcodas.
 In anger and tears, Becky tells Luke off that she had a lot of her own problems to deal with the last few months and he never has time for her.
 He shows a hint of compassion for her, but also tells Becky that he needs time away from her.
 Luke hopes that in being away from her, Becky will have time to reassess her attitude.
 After he leaves, she reads down the paper which is a list of complaints Luke has with her and comes to the conclusion that their marriage has fallen apart.